According to a 2021 CNCF survey, 96% of all companies surveyed are either using or evaluating Kubernetes in their infrastructure.

 With the YAML file ready, the application can be deployed and run with a kubectl command.
 Say the YAML file is saved as “testdeploy.yaml”, the command to run the cluster would be as follows:

 You can learn more about deploying and running a containerized application on Kubernetes from our blogs here and here.

 Taikun is a container orchestration tool that works across private, public, and hybrid cloud setups and helps you have a centralized management dashboard for all your Kubernetes deployments.

-It not only automates your Kubernetes deployments but also provides excellent monitoring capabilities from a dental dashboard.
-It works with all of the major cloud providers like Google Cloud, Microsoft Azure, Amazon AWS, and RedHat Openshift.
+It not only automates your Kubernetes deployments but also provides excellent monitoring capabilities from a central dashboard.
+It works with all of the major cloud providers like Google Cloud, Microsoft Azure, Amazon AWS, and RedHat OpenShift.